College Factual by our College Data Analytics Team

 Doctor's Degree Highest Degree Type

-Located in the suburb of Rockville Centre, Molloy is a private not-for-profit college with a small student population.
+Located in the large suburb of Rockville Centre, Molloy is a private not-for-profit college with a small student population.
 A Best Colleges rank of #353 out of 2,217 colleges nationwide means Molloy is a great college overall.

 More information about a degree in nursing from Molloy College